bhimrazy/sem-segmentation/README.md

 - `artifacts/`: Contains trained model checkpoints and prediction images.
 - `main.py`: Main training script.
 - `requirements.txt`: List of required packages.

-## Contributing

-If you'd like to contribute to this project, feel free to open an issue or submit a pull request.

 ## License